|

 Page 2 of 3

-The Sigma AF 12-24mm EX showed an exemplary performance regarding distortions with
+The Sigma AF 12-24mm EX showed an exemplary performance regarding distortion with

-only slight (12mm) to marginal (24mm) barrel distortions.
-The remaining distortions
+only slight (12mm) to marginal (24mm) barrel distortion.
+The remaining distortion

 zoom lens.